Jerome Powell: Federal Reserve Board of Governors (2012–2018)

 In December 2011, along with Jeremy C. Stein, Powell was nominated to the Federal Reserve Board of Governors by President Barack Obama.
 The nomination included two people to help garner bipartisan support for both nominees since Stein's nomination had previously been filibustered.
 Powell's nomination was the first time since 1988 that a president nominated a member of the opposition party for such a position.
-He took office on May 25, 2012, to fill the unexpired term of Frederic Mishkin, who resigned.
-In January 2022, he was nominated for another term, and, in June 2022, he was confirmed by the United States Senate in a 67–24 vote for a 4-year term as chair which ends May 15, 2026.
+He took office on May 25, 2012, filling the unexpired term vacated by Frederic Mishkin.
+In June 2014, he was reappointed to the Board of Governors for a full 14-year term, after being confirmed by the United States Senate in a 67–24 vote.
+His term as a member of the Board of Governors ends January 31, 2028.

 Powell was a skeptic of round 3 of quantitative easing (or QE3), initiated in September 2012, although he eventually voted for it.

 In 2013 Powell endorsed financial regulation to end the problem of institutions that are too big to fail, while urging that it should be implemented carefully.
 In April 2017, he was assigned to head the bank oversight committee.

 In a July 2017 speech, Powell said that in regard to Fannie Mae and Freddie Mac the status quo is "unacceptable" and that the current situation "may feel comfortable, but it is also unsustainable."
 He warned that "the next few years may present our last best chance" to "address the ultimate status of Fannie Mae and Freddie Mac" and avoid "repeating the mistakes of the past."
 Powell expressed concerns that, in the current situation, the government is responsible for mortgage defaults and that lending standards were too rigid, noting that these can be solved by encouraging "ample amounts of private capital to support housing finance activities."

 In an October 2017 speech, Powell stated that higher capital and liquidity requirements and stress tests from the Dodd–Frank Wall Street Reform and Consumer Protection Act have made the financial system safer and must be preserved.
 However, he also stated that the Volcker Rule should be re-written to exclude smaller banks.